coder/coder/docs/tutorials/best-practices/speed-up-templates.md

 Use the [Observability Helm chart](https://github.com/coder/observability) for a pre-built set of dashboards to monitor your Coder deployments over time.
-It includes pre-configured Grafana, Prometheus, Loki, and Alertmanager instances to ingest and display key observability data.
+It includes pre-configured instances of Grafana, Prometheus, Loki, and Alertmanager to ingest and display key observability data.

 We recommend that all administrators deploying on Kubernetes or on an existing Prometheus or Grafana stack set the observability bundle up with the control